pruh/pi-gen-configurator/README.md

 # pi-gen-configurator

 A tool that lets you configure images for Raspberry Pi.
 The script will clone [RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen), which is an official tool to create the raspberrypi.org Raspbian images.
-Then the script will ask for some parameters to set and make an image.
+Then the script will ask for some parameters and make an image.

 ## Usage